Updated June 12, 2023

 But it can be achieved by using Shields.

-Both Arduino vs Raspberry Pi 3 possess advantages and disadvantages on one other with its own and great qualities.
+Both Arduino vs Raspberry Pi 3 possess advantages and disadvantages to one other with their own and great qualities.

-If someone is building a project which involves several functionalities at the same time, requires easy access to the Internet and also needs media accessibilities, then Raspberry Pi 3 will be a perfect choice.
+If someone is building a project which involves several functionalities at the same time, requires easy access to the internet, and also needs media accessibility, then Raspberry Pi 3 will be a perfect choice.

-If someone is building a project that requires easy reads from easier to connect to analog sensors and expecting to do only a few outputs based on the sensor data, communicates easily with other machine parts, etc. then Arduino is a good choice too with.
-I hope now you must have got a fairer idea of both Arduino vs Raspberry Pi 3.
+Suppose someone is building a project that requires easy reads from easier to connect to analog sensors and expects to do only a few outputs based on the sensor data, communicates easily with other machine parts, etc. In that case, Arduino is a good choice, too.
+I hope you have a fairer idea of Arduino and Raspberry Pi 3.
 Stay tuned to our blog for more articles like these.